Omaha Personal Injury Attorneys

 - Medical malpractice - 2 years from date of injury, 1 year from date of discovery

 While these statutes of limitations are meant to prevent unlawful or cruel lawsuits, they can also make it difficult for victims of accidents to get the justice they deserve.
 If the statute of limitations for your type of case has expired, it might be impossible for you to ever pursue compensation.
-That's why it's essential that you contact a skilled Omaha personal injury lawyer right away!
+That's why it's essential that you contact a skilled personal injury lawyer right away!

 What Damages Can I Recover in a Personal Injury Case?

 Generally, there are three types of damages you can pursue compensation for, economic, non-economic and punitive.
 The purpose of each type is to compensate the injury victim for a different aspect of loss associated with sustaining an injury.
 The state of Nebraska does place a cap on how much damages can be awarded to an induvial in medical malpractice cases.